IHE/ITI.PCF/input/pagecontent/volume-1.md

 ##### 1:53.4.2.4.3 Deny All

-Deny for all uses without exceptions.
+Deny all uses without exceptions.
 This is an unusual setting for a purely Implicit consent environment, but is intended to be paired with an Explicit consent.
 When paired with an Explicit consent, the **Deny All** functions as the default policy when no explicit consent is on record.
-This might also be used on a system that is designed simply to record data with no access to that data (e.g., an Audit log repository).
+This might also be used in a system that is designed simply to record data with no access to that data (e.g., an Audit log repository).

 **Pre-conditions**: